mshabunin97/ToDo-App/README.md

 ## Features

-* Add tasks to your ToDo list
+* Add tasks to your ToDo list.
-* Mark tasks as completed
+* Mark tasks as completed.
-* Edit tasks
+* Edit tasks.
-* Delete tasks
+* Delete tasks.

 ## Technologies Used